|Giant Cups & Glasses (page 2)|

 Roasters Cup [gone]

-A second Dillanos Coffee Roasters Cup was made for a customer in Seattle.
+The second Dillanos Coffee Roasters Cup shown above was made for a customer in Seattle.
 The cup had been installed on a pole at Short Stop Coffee since at least 2007.
 The cup still had the Dillanos label and a straw.
 In 2013, the business became the Way Station Coffee Co. and the cup was repainted and the straw was removed.
 In 2014, the business moved a block away.
 The cup was repainted and was moved to the roof.
 By 2018, the coffee shop had closed and the building was housing the Seattle Biscuit Company.
 The cup is gone.

 |Lily-Tulip Corporation [gone]